craftingcity/RollHighOrDie/Magic Rules/Spellcasting.md

 ###### Reducing Flux
 The Flux you gain while casting spells will dissipate over time at rest.

 While you are not in an Encounter, you may expend any number of Hit Die you have to reduce your current total Flux.
-When you expend a Hit Die this way, you reduce your Flux by the number rolled plus your Constitution Modifier.
+When you expend a Hit Die this way, you reduce your Flux by a value equal to the number rolled plus your Constitution Modifier.

 ###### Succeeding in Divine Casting
 When you attempt Spells using 'Divine Spellcasting' or 'Pact Spellcasting', you expend the Spell's Effort Cost as Piety.
 You cannot expend Piety you do not have.